mikrono/tModLoaderWiki_kr_ko/Mod.md

 Allows you to determine what music should currently play.

-### public void RegisterHotKey(string name, string defaultKey)
+### public ModHotKey RegisterHotKey(string name, string defaultKey)

 Registers a hotkey with a name and defaultKey.
+Use the returned ModHotKey to detect when buttons are pressed.
+Do this in a ModPlayer.ProcessTriggers.

 ### public virtual void HotKeyPressed(string name)

 Called when a hotkey is pressed.
 Check against the name to verify particular hotkey that was pressed.
+(Using the ModHotKey is more recommended.)

 ### public ModPacket GetPacket(int capacity = 256)